argonne-lcf/ALCF_Hands_on_HPC_Workshop/data_science/ai_ml_profiling/profiling_pytorch.md

 PPN ## Number of ranks per node
 ```
-For profiles shown here, I used `N=1, PPN=1`.
+For profiles shown here, I used `N=2, PPN=2` and displayed the results for the
+Rank 0 in each case.
 I have tested the code to run and
 profile up to 12 ranks per node, in 2 nodes.
 The code is set up to run at any
 scale, _profiling can be challenging beyond a certain point because of resource
 limitations_.